Counseling Degrees and Programs in South Carolina

 University of South Carolina

-The University of South Carolina (UofSC) offers a 60-credit, CACREP-accredited Master of Arts (MA) in Clinical Rehabilitation Counseling and an 18-credit Certificate of Graduate Study (CGS) in Psychiatric Rehabilitation that can be completed partially online with an in-person orientation and periodic on-campus meetings.
+The University of South Carolina (UofSC) offers a 60-credit, CACREP-accredited Master of Arts (MA) in Clinical Rehabilitation Counseling and an 18-credit Certificate of Graduate Study (CGS) in Psychiatric Rehabilitation that can be completed on-campus or online.
 The MA program provides students with an in-depth understanding of disabilities and counseling techniques, while the certificate is designed to introduce students to the rehabilitation counseling field.
-Other on-campus offerings include an Educational Specialist (EdS) degree in Counselor Education with three tracks: Clinical Mental Health Counseling; Marriage, Couples, and Family Counseling (CACREP-accredited); and School Counseling (CACREP-accredited).
-Each track requires 66 credits, including core counseling courses, clinical preparation, research, and specialized counseling coursework.
+Other on-campus offerings include a CACREP-accredited Educational Specialist (EdS) degree in Counselor Education with three tracks: Clinical Mental Health Counseling; Marriage, Couples, and Family Counseling; and School Counseling.
+Each track requires 60 credits, including core counseling courses, clinical preparation, research, and specialized counseling coursework.
 The EdS in Clinical Mental Health Counseling meets South Carolina educational requirements to become a Licensed Professional Counselor (LPC); the EdS in Marriage, Couples, and Family Counseling meets state educational requirements to become a Licensed Marriage and Family Therapist (LMFT); and the EdS in School Counseling fulfills state requirements to become a school counselor in elementary and secondary settings in South Carolina.
 Additionally, an 18-credit Graduate Certificate in Drug and Addiction Studies is available that brings together theories and knowledge of addiction from multiple disciplines to help counseling-related professionals develop clinical competencies in this area.

 Winthrop University

 Winthrop University offers a Post-Graduate Certificate in School Counseling that is available to individuals who have a master’s degree in counseling and wish to become school counselors.
-The certificate requires 12 credits in school counseling including an internship and all coursework requirements can be met online.
-While the online certificate is designed to meet South Carolina requirements to become a school counselor, students may be required to take additional courses at the Rock Hill campus depending on the coursework taken during their master’s degree.
-Winthrop University also offers an on-campus CACREP-accredited Master of Education (M.Ed.) in Counseling and Development with either a specialization in Clinical Mental Health Counseling or School Counseling.
-Both M.Ed. specializations are comprised of 60 credits.
+The certificate requires 12 credits in school counseling, including an internship, and all coursework requirements can be met online.
+The certificate program is designed to exceed CACREP accreditation standards and prepares students for licensure as school counselors in both South Carolina and North Carolina.
+Note that up to three additional courses may be required to meet these requirements, depending on the courses completed in the student’s master’s program.
+If necessary, these courses can be completed online.
+Winthrop University also offers an on-campus CACREP-accredited Master of Education (M.Ed.) in Counseling and Development with specializations in Clinical Mental Health Counseling and School Counseling.
+Both specializations consist of 60 credits and take two years to complete full-time.
 The M.Ed. in Clinical Mental Health Counseling meets state educational requirements for the Licensed Professional Counselor (LPC) license, while the M.Ed. in School Counseling prepares students to become school counselors in P-12 settings.

 References: